 Once you have moved through the early stages of your transition and have put most of the financial decisions behind you, it may be time to begin reimagining your life.
 It may be difficult to envision a future without your partner, but try to think of it as an exploration of new possibilities, inspirations and realities that can shape the next chapter of your life.

 The important thing to keep in mind is that when this type of transition hits hard and often suddenly, key financial decisions and timelines cannot always wait for a grieving period to pass.
-Remember, you are not alone.
-Your friends, family and advisors are there to help navigate the process and ensure your best interests and quality of life is secure.
+At Northstar, we can help you navigate the process and ensure your best interests and quality of life is secure.